Close Menu

 Use electrical tape or wire nuts to insulate all exposed wire ends.
 Avoid common mistakes like:

-• Connecting the wrong wires together
+• Connecting the wrong wires

 • Leaving exposed wire strands that could cause shorts